ezra-bible-app/node-sword-interface/README.md

 # node-sword-interface
 node-sword-interface is a [nodejs](https://nodejs.org) module that wraps the [SWORD library](http://www.crosswire.org/sword/) which gives access to bible text modules and related ressources.
 It has been created for use within the [Ezra Project](https://github.com/tobias-klein/ezra-project) bible study software, but it can also be used for any other nodejs-based software that needs to interface with the SWORD library. node-sword-interface supports bible modules and dictionary modules that are keyed with Strong's numbers. node-sword-interface works on Linux, macOS and Windows.

+The currently used SWORD version is SVN Rev. 3820 (October 25th 2020), which corresponds to SWORD 1.9.0.

 ## Features

 node-sword-interface focusses on discovery, installation/removal and text loading of SWORD modules.
 It currently covers the following usecases: